 Link to research background

-Questions to address in regards to telomere regulation and mechanisms governing telomerase activity in human pluripotent stem cells:
+Questions to address in regards to telomere maintenance and mechanisms governing telomerase regulation in human pluripotent stem cells:

 1) What is the mechanism of telomerase regulation in human stem cells, upon their differentiation and during tumor formation?